 – The language has seven levels of respect built into it.

-– Until the 15th century, Korean had no alphabet.
+– Until the 15th century, Korea had no alphabet.

 “In the 10th century, the Vietnamese adopted the Chinese script.”